sergiofpaim/NBA/Next with CosmosDB/README.md

     - **Purpose**: Node.js is the runtime environment for executing JavaScript, and npm is the package manager for managing dependencies in JavaScript projects.
     - **Installation**: Ensure Node.js and npm are installed.
 Download and install the latest stable version from:
         [Download Node.js](https://nodejs.org/)

+6. **Next.js**
+    - **Purpose**: Next.js is a React framework that enables server-side rendering, static site generation, and routing.
+It helps build optimized, scalable React applications with minimal configuration.
+    - **Installation**: To install Next.js, run the following command:
+        ```bash
+        npx create-next-app@latest your-app-name
+        ```

+    - If you already have an existing React project and just want to add Next.js, you can install it via:
+        ```bash
+        npm install next react react-dom
+        ```

+    - After installation, you can add basic scripts to your `package.json` to start the Next.js development server:
+        ```json
+        "scripts": {
+            "dev": "next dev",
+            "build": "next build",
+            "start": "next start"
+        }
+        ```